LYSingD/go-wiki/README.md

 ```

-## Other tasks
+## Future Task

-- Add a handler to make the web root redirect to /view/FrontPage.
+- Add a create page button
+- Improve the Frontend styling

+## Demo

+To create a non-existent page.
+Use this URL
+`localhost:8080/view/ANewPageThatNeverExisted`